USS Hammerhead (SS-364)

-USS Hammerhead (SS-364), a Gato-class submarine, was the first ship of the United States Navy to be named for the hammerhead shark, a shark found in warm seas with a flattened anterior forward of the gill slits, presenting a hammer-like silhouette when viewed from above.
+USS Hammerhead (hull number SS-364), a Gato-class submarine, was the first ship of the United States Navy to be named for the hammerhead shark, a shark found in warm seas with a flattened anterior forward of the gill slits, presenting a hammer-like silhouette when viewed from above.

 Construction and commissioning

 Hammerhead initially was ordered as a unit of the Balao class, but her builder, the Manitowoc Shipbuilding Company, did not receive the drawings for the Balao class from the Electric Boat Company in time to build Hammerhead or the submarines USS Golet (SS-361), USS Guavina (SS-362), and USS Guitarro (SS-363) to the new design, so they were built as Gato-class submarines.
 Thus, in some references, these four submarines are listed as units of the Balao-class.

-Hammerhead was launched on 24 October 1943 by the Manitowoc Shipbuilding Compnay at Manitowoc, Wisconsin, sponsored by Mrs. R. W Berry, and commissioned on 1 March 1944.
+Hammerhead was launched on 24 October 1943 by the Manitowoc Shipbuilding Company at Manitowoc, Wisconsin, sponsored by Mrs. R. W Berry, and commissioned on 1 March 1944.